How to Prepare and Show Up Like a Top Candidate

 Closing Thoughts on How to Prepare For An Interview

-Are these the end when you upload your job applications or submit cover letters and CVs?
+Is this the end when you upload your job applications or submit cover letters and CVs?

 Every job seeker does this.
 Not so?

-The best way to get the interview and scale it is to take the route 99% of job seekers will seldom want to travel.
+The best way to get the interview and scale it is to take the route that 99% of job seekers will seldom want to travel.

 Research the challenges and threats the organization is facing.